ArtificialLegacy/legacylcg/README.md

 * You must have 1 fortress card.
 * You can only have a max of 3 copies of a card in your deck.

+### Turns
+* A turn consists of 4 stages:
+* Draw Phase - This is when you draw a card on your turn, the player who goes first can't draw on their first turn.
+* Main Phase - This is where you summon and place all your cards.
+* Battle Phase - This is where you attack with your creatures.
+* Main Phase 2 - This is the same as your first main phase.
+* End Phade - This is the end of your turn and is used in card effects.

 ### Fortresses
 * Your fortress is your main card, when it's destroyed you loose the duel.
 * At the beginning of the duel you place your fortress card in your fortress zone.